Vanadium: Compounds

 The chemistry of vanadium is noteworthy for the accessibility of the four adjacent oxidation states 2–5.
-In an aqueous solution, vanadium forms metal aquo complexes of which the colors are lilac [V(H_{2}O)_{6}]^{2+}, green [V(H_{2}O)_{6}]^{3+}, blue [VO(H_{2}O)_{5}]^{2+}, yellow-orange oxides [VO(H_{2}O)_{5}]^{3+}, the formula for which depends on pH.
+In an aqueous solution, vanadium forms metal aquo complexes of which the colors are lilac [V(H2O)6](2+), green [V(H2O)6](3+), blue [VO(H2O)5](2+), yellow-orange oxides [VO(H2O)5](3+), the formula for which depends on pH.
 Vanadium(II) compounds are reducing agents, and vanadium(V) compounds are oxidizing agents.
-Vanadium(IV) compounds often exist as vanadyl derivatives, which contain the VO^{2+} center.
+Vanadium(IV) compounds often exist as vanadyl derivatives, which contain the VO(2+) center.

-Ammonium vanadate(V) (NH_{4}VO_{3}) can be successively reduced with elemental zinc to obtain the different colors of vanadium in these four oxidation states.
-Lower oxidation states occur in compounds such as V(CO)_{6}, [V(CO)_{6}]^{−} and substituted derivatives.
+Ammonium vanadate(V) (NH4VO3) can be successively reduced with elemental zinc to obtain the different colors of vanadium in these four oxidation states.
+Lower oxidation states occur in compounds such as link=vanadium hexacarbonyl|V(CO)6, [V(CO)6]- and substituted derivatives.

 Vanadium pentoxide is a commercially important catalyst for the production of sulfuric acid, a reaction that exploits the ability of vanadium oxides to undergo redox reactions.

 The vanadium redox battery utilizes all four oxidation states: one electrode uses the +5/+4 couple and the other uses the +3/+2 couple.
 Conversion of these oxidation states is illustrated by the reduction of a strongly acidic solution of a vanadium(V) compound with zinc dust or amalgam.
-The initial yellow color characteristic of the pervanadyl ion [VO_{2}(H_{2}O)_{4}]^{+} is replaced by the blue color of [VO(H_{2}O)_{5}]^{2+}, followed by the green color of [V(H_{2}O)_{6}]^{3+} and then the violet color of [V(H_{2}O)_{6}]^{2+}.
-Another potential vanadium battery based on VB_{2} uses multiple oxidation state to allow for 11 electrons to be released per VB_{2}, giving it higher energy capacity by order of compared to Li-ion and gasoline per unit volume.
-VB_{2} batteries can be further enhanced as air batteries, allowing for even higher energy density and lower weight than lithium battery or gasoline, even though recharging remains a challenge.
+The initial yellow color characteristic of the pervanadyl ion [VO2(H2O)4]+ is replaced by the blue color of [VO(H2O)5](2+), followed by the green color of [V(H2O)6](3+) and then the violet color of [V(H2O)6](2+).
+Another potential vanadium battery based on VB2 uses multiple oxidation state to allow for 11 electrons to be released per VB2, giving it a higher energy capacity than gasoline, and an order of magnitude higher than Li-ion batteries.
+VB2 batteries can be further enhanced as air batteries, allowing for even higher energy density and lower weight than lithium battery or gasoline, even though recharging remains a challenge.